Last Updated on

-This is the first part in a series on building a budget and sticking to it.
+This is the first part in a series on building a budget.
 I believe that how we spend our money makes a statement about what’s important to us and without the help of a budget and without paying attention to how we’re spending our money, we might be making a statement we didn’t mean to make.

 So, let’s build that budget.
 Every person, every family is unique.
 There isn’t a formula that you can use to prescribe how much should be spent in each category.
 So, the first step in building any good budget, is to figure out who you are now.
 If you don’t have a current way of tracking your expenses, now is the time to start.
 There’s a lot of options out there.
 There’s a lot of programs, there’s a lot of software.
 I like Quicken, I like Mint.com, but you need to find a system that works for you and that you will use consistently.
 I have friends that use an Excel sheet and that works just fine for them.

 If you’re married, your first step is going to be picking the person in your marriage that’s going to be your primary record keeper.
 This is the person that has the time to do it and mostly enjoys doing this kind of work.
 You probably already know who that is.
 So, start tracking those expenses.
 Keep track of everything you spend.
 The easiest way to do this is to just download that from your bank or from your credit card statements, and the important piece here is to keep track of that cash.
 If you go to the ATM and you pull out $60, keep track of what you spent that $60 on and just because you’re not the record keeper, you’re not off the hook.
 You have to keep track of your cash as well and make sure that you collect all that data.